Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 ## Open Organization People Explorer

-To do so, the Owner/Administrator should first navigate to the [Organization-wide People Explorer interface](../../ui/people-explorer.md), and then should open the [actions drop-down](/entities-general/ui/explorer.md) at the right-end of the corresponding entry line of the member that needs to be elevated to the title of Administrator.
+To do so, the Owner/Administrator should first navigate to the [Organization-wide People Explorer interface](../../ui/people-explorer.md), and then should open the [actions drop-down](/entities-general/ui/explorer.md) at the right-end of the entry line corresponding to the member that needs to be elevated to the title of Administrator.

 ## Make Member Admin

 Here, the option `Make admin` <i class="zmdi zmdi-chevron-up zmdi-hc-border"></i> should be selected.
-The selected member will consequently be appointed as a new Administrator of the present Organization, as indicated by the corresponding tick appearing under the "Admin" column of the central table of the Organization People Explorer interface.
+The selected member will consequently be appointed as a new Administrator of the present Organization, as indicated by the corresponding tick appearing under the "Admin" column on the central table of the Organization People Explorer interface.

 ## Animation